 Usually, a heat lamp comes with clamps but these are not strong enough to hold the bulb properly.
-Clamps are not a secure way and you don’t know when the bulb detaches from the clamp and falls over chick bedding or pine chips, resulting in a fire.
+Clamps are not the secure way and you don’t know when the bulb detaches from the clamp and falls over chick bedding or pine chips, resulting in a fire.
 So, most people tie bulbs with a strong rope to make them more secure

 Where to Get Them

 Heat lamps can be purchased at feed or pet stores.
-Many experts recommend red bulbs because they are not as bright as the clear ones, allowing puppies to have a natural day/night cycle.
+Many experts recommend red bulbs because they are not as bright as clear ones, allowing puppies to have a natural day/night cycle.
 Red bulbs also encourage chickens to gather.
 Reptile bulbs are not hot enough; 250w varieties are highly recommended.

 Always use lighting fixtures specifically designed for heat bulbs, as heat and wattage can damage an artist’s desk or lights.
 Secure the lamp properly; if it falls on the brooder, the results get worse.
-Also, place bulbs at least two meters of inflammable materials.
+Also, place bulbs at least two meters from inflammable materials.